 - In Battletech, the odds of telefragging when a Jump Ship jumps are astronomically slim due to the vastness of space.
 However, the annihilation of whatever interplanetary medium matter was in the destination point when a ship jumps in-system emits an electromagnetic pulse which is easily detectable.

-- Averted in Continuum: The rules specifically state that spanningnote carries no risk of materializing the spanner in a wall or solid object.
+- In Continuum, the rules specifically state that "spanning" (instantaneous travel through space and/or time) carries no risk of materializing the spanner in a wall or solid object.
 Air and liquids part to make space for the spanner.
 When trying to span into a solid object, you will be placed near the object instead.
 Of course, that does not mean that spanning there is safe, just that you will not occupy the same space as another object.
 You're still pretty much screwed if you span into the bottom of the ocean or into a furnace.
 The reason for this protection from materializing inside another object becomes clear when you learn about the mechanics of spanning: Basically, your body is broken down at one end and rebuilt at the other by nano machines.
 Much of the details of this process is handled by the nano machines rather than the user, including the exact location.
 As such, the programming automatically avoids solid objects.

 - Telefragging got its name from the Doom series, where if someone teleported in and you were standing at that exact spot, you'd get reduced to Ludicrous Gibs and the teleporting player would be awarded a frag.